ezpaarse-project/ezmesure/README.md

 **NB**: you can use [mkcert](https://github.com/FiloSottile/mkcert) for local development

-### 2. Set the following environment variables
+### 2. Setup environment

-An environment file named `ezmesure.env.sh` , which contains a set of predefined settings.
+Create an environment file named `ezmesure.local.env.sh` and export the following environment variables.
+You can then source `ezmesure.env.sh` , which contains a set of predefined variables and is overriden by `ezmesure.local.env.sh`.

 | name | description |
 |------|-------------|